aws/aws-cdk/packages/@aws-cdk/aws-servicecatalogappregistry/README.md

 });
 ```

-By default, ApplicationAssociator will share the Application with the accounts of any cross-account stacks defined in the
+By default, ApplicationAssociator will not perform cross-account stack association with the target Application.
-CDK app scope.
-If you want to turn off this behavior, set the `enableCrossAccountStacks` field to `false`, as shown in
+If you want to turn on this behavior, set the `enableCrossAccountStacks` field to `true`, as shown in
 the example below:

 ```ts